Take a Short Flight to Crested Butte for Extraordinary Skiing

 Just 30 miles north of Gunnison-Crested Butte Regional Airport – literally at the end of Colorado Highway 135 – sits the charming mountain town of Crested Butte, nestled in the shadow of its namesake mountain.
 Three miles up the road, Crested Butte Mountain Resort offers up a winter wonderland as well as an opportunity to escape, unplug and refresh on the steeps and in the trees.

 The icing on the cake: our towns.
 With towering Crested Butte Mountain as a dramatic backdrop, the main drag of Elk Avenue is a pedestrian’s paradise, replete with a speed limit of 15 mph.
-Between the lamplight and snow glow, downtown Crested Butte shines like a diamond at night in winter, frequented by residents and visitors alike looking for anything from hand-roasted coffee to locally distilled rum to epic pizza to local craft brew with live music.
+Between the lamplight and snow glow, downtown Crested Butte shines like a diamond at night in winter, frequented by residents and visitors alike looking for dining options ranging from hand-roasted coffee to locally distilled rum to epic pizza to local craft brew with live music.

 Mt.
 Crested Butte brings convenience and charm to the table.
 Some of the most epic sunsets around, free and frequent bus service down into the Town of Crested Butte and the ease of ski-in/ski-out lodging can all be found right at the base of the mountain.
 If après is your thing, you’ll find several establishments here that have a down-home unpretentious feel and cheap beers.
 Bars like these are a rare find in the current age of ritzy skiing.